Skip to Content

 The next morning, both beef brisket and flank are simmered in the broth until cooked, adding an additional meaty depth.
 The meat is removed and the soup gets seasoned with a sachet of spices consisting of sugar, ginger and onion powder, and some secrets.
 Fish sauce and MSG are also added to ensure an ultra-umami blast, then the whole pot is strained.

 When an order comes in, fresh wide rice noodles (which are made daily by a San Francisco noodle purveyor), are stir-fried in a screaming hot wok until charred.
-It’s removed and placed in a bowl while thin slices of beef, celery, carrot, yellow onion, and leek get stir-fried in the same wok, quickly picking up the aromatic smoke that comes from licks of the flame (oh heyyy, wok hei!)
+The noodles are removed and placed in a bowl while thin slices of beef, celery, carrot, yellow onion, and leek are then stir-fried in the same wok, quickly picking up the aromatic smoke that comes from licks of the flame — oh heyyy, wok hei!

 The stir-fried mix is placed over the noodles, garnished with chopped cilantro and green onion, and the hot soup is poured over it all.
 For extra protein, order an off-menu side of rare beef ($6) and you’ll get a small plate of thinly sliced beef knuckle garnished with grated ginger.
 Quickly dip in the broth while it’s hot so it’ll cook through.